surajithk/test-repo/README.md

 # test-repo
-change fro first commit to main
+change for first commit to main
+->develop creted
+->feature1 created
+change in feature 1